 Another way to be sustainable is to take advantage of the Bike Share Program.
 This program is offered to all UofL students, and it is entirely free.

 The bikes are reclaimed and repaired, keeping them out of landfills.
-UofL students can check out a bike from any residence hall or the Student Recreation Center on a daily basis.
+UofL students can check out a bike from the Student Recreation Center on a daily basis.
+A limited number of bikes are also available for semester-long check outs - apply here for long-term borrowing.
 Students are welcome to utilize the bikes on or around campus, and they may check out a bike as frequently as they would like.

-Ecolympics is a university wide program that incorporates two national programs, Recycle Mania and Campus Conservation Nationals.
+Ecolympics is a university wide program that incorporates two programs, Campus Race to Zero Waste and an energy conservation competition.
 The goal of Ecolympics is to reduce trash, waste, and energy consumption across campus and to make our university greener and more sustainable.
 Prizes are award to those individuals who go above and beyond with implementing green initiatives in their everyday routine.
 A portion of Ecolympics also involves a hall verses hall competition with campus housing.
 The hall who reduces the most energy usage over the course of 3 weeks wins a hall prize.
-Last year's winner was Threlkeld hall who won a Marks Feed Store catered party for all their residents!

 Lighten Your Load

-Also, we would like to invite you all the attend the signature event, Lighten Your Load, that will be held on April 22, 2020 between 11am-2pm under the SAC ramp (if inclement weather it will be moved to the Miller FYRC).
+Also, we would like to invite you all the attend the signature event, Lighten Your Load, that is held annually each spring semester.
+This program is an opportunity for residents to donate any unwanted items instead of throwing them away at the end of the year.
 Students will have the opportunity to peruse the collected donated items.
 All items are free and we welcome anyone to drop off any donated items as well at the event!
-Last year, the University of Louisville donated over 8,800 pounds of donated items to the local Goodwill!
-Let's beat this record!April 1, 2020 is the official kick off of the Lighten Your Load event within the residence halls on campus!
+In the past, the University of Louisville donated over 8,800 pounds of donated items to the local Goodwill!
 A giant blue container will be been placed in each of the residence halls to serve as collection points for the residents.
-This program is an opportunity for residents to donate any unwanted items instead of throwing them away at the end of the year.
 Items that can be donated include the following:

 - Clothing and shoes